wescale/kubernetes-formation/Day-2/service/exercise-5/LoadBalancer/README.md

 ## Create a Deployment

-Here is the deployment file:
+Complete the given deployment file to add a `readinessProbe`.
+Note the container serves traffic on port 50001.

 ```
 apiVersion: apps/v1
 kind: Deployment